AlexiaJM/LEGIT/README.md

 **Example**

-Here is an example from the paper of a LEGIT model with 2 latent variables and a 2-way interaction :
+Here is an example with 2 latent variables and a 2-way interaction :
 ![](https://raw.githubusercontent.com/AlexiaJM/LEGIT/master/images/LEGIT_2way.png)

-Here is an example from the paper of a LEGIT model with 3 latent variables and a 3-way interaction :
+Here is an example with 3 latent variables and a 3-way interaction :
 ![](https://raw.githubusercontent.com/AlexiaJM/LEGIT/master/images/LEGIT_3way.png)

 **References**